Blog

 From r1.24 (V6.3-006) to r1.26 (V6.3-007)

 GT.M versions through V6.3-006 used the builtin implementation of critical sections, as did YottaDB releases through r1.24.
-While we do not know the motivation for the GT.M change, Occam’s Razor suggests that the motivation was to improve fairness.
+GT.M versions starting with V6.3-007 use pthread_mutexes, as do YottaDB releases from r1.26 through r2.02.
+While we do not know the motivation for the GT.M change, the developers would have had a reason to make the change.

 The r2.04 Critical Section Journey